flowtsohg/mdx-m3-viewer/README.md

 * A model is a heavy weight object that contains all the model vertices, polygon indices, animation data, skeletal structure, etc.
 * An instance is a light weight object that contains a shallow skeleton, particle emitters, animation timers, etc.

+You can have many instances per model.
-Most of the API doesn't deal with models directly, but rather with instances, since you can have many instances per model.
+Most of the API doesn't deal with models directly, but rather with instances.

 ------------------------